Target audience

 Basis in EU and Switzerland for Good Manufacturing Practices (GMP), Good Clinical Practices (GCP) & ATMPs specificities - Production of cellular therapy

-GMP / Clean room / Manufacturing technologies / T cells - Visit of a GMP cellular manufacturing facility
+GMP / Clean room / Manufacturing technologies / T cells - Special cases

 ——————————————–